 "In the past, students have been upset that we wouldn't accept certain titles and, as a result, would bring all of their books over to the competitor," he explained.
 "Even though the price worked out to be the same, the student felt better because the competitor bought the damaged books."

 By paying as little as one dollar for these titles, the store was able to capture more books overall.
-Whenever possible, these titles were sent to One Planet Books for recycling, allowing the store to recoup some of its lost revenue.

 "There was no doubt in my mind that our competition was disappointed with their results this term," he added.
 "It took the books out of their hands and allowed us to enhance student perception of our store, so that's a win-win."

 In total, the effort cost about $2000; a small price to pay for the results the promotion brought, according to Branca.

 "This approach didn't cost us that much and it turned out even better than we expected," he emphasized.
 "It provided us with a way to capture business from students who would have otherwise sold their books to the competition."

 Offering fair market value for retail titles

 Branca and his staff also dynamically priced their buyback titles.
 They evaluated approximately 300 titles that were being bought back for store use and adjusted over half of those to make their price match or beat the current market value.

 "We compared prices being offered from Alibris.com to what half of our retail price would be.
 Then, we dropped some 250 titles to be above Alibris' price, but not as high as half of our retail selling price.
 By lowering some prices and raising others, everything balanced out in the end," he explained.
 "Overall, the strategy allowed us to pay students fair market value while still protecting our margins."

 To ensure the new practice was clearly explained, buyers were instructed to use the term "market value" when communicating with students, instead of the typical retail, wholesale or half price phrases.